Our blog is designed to offer

 Standing on a small platform – or dangling from a rope – hundreds of feet above the ground, removing dirt and grime from elevated glazing is probably not your idea of a normal day at work.
-But for some brave souls, high rise window cleaning is just another day at the office.
-An essential part of property maintenance, high rise window cleaning helps to keep our skylines, and our skyscrapers, looking their very best.
+But for some brave souls, high-rise window cleaning is just another day at the office.
+As an essential part of property maintenance, it helps keep our skylines and our skyscrapers looking their very best.

-Although high rise window cleaning may look a little precarious, in reality it is actually very safe.
-Accidents are incredibly rare and injuries even less common.
-This type of work is heavily regulated by IRATA (the International Rope Access Trade Association) and operatives undergo thorough training on all aspects of health and safety relating to the job prior to starting work.
+Although high-rise window cleaning may look a little precarious, it is actually very safe in reality.
+Accidents are infrequent, and injuries even less common.
+This type of work is heavily regulated by IRATA (the International Rope Access Trade Association).
+Operatives undergo thorough training on all aspects of health and safety relating to the job before starting work.

 Before carrying out high rise window cleaning via a cherry picker, a cradle or rope access cleaning, operatives thoroughly check their equipment.
 Taking the time to inspect all essential items ensures everything is in full working order and is safe to be used at height.

-Operatives undertaking high rise building maintenance also carry out health and safety assessments before they start cleaning a property.
+Operatives undertaking high rise building maintenance also carry out health and safety assessments before cleaning a property.
 This process helps to ensure operatives have identified all potential risks.
-It also gives them the opportunity to create viable plans to overcome these risks and make the project as safe as possible.
+It also allows them to create viable plans to overcome these risks and make the project as safe as possible.

-While high rise window cleaning is actually very safe, there are certain factors that up the danger level for operatives working at height.
+While high-rise window cleaning is actually very safe, certain factors up the danger level for operatives working at height.
 The most important safety issue high rise window cleaners need to consider before heading out into the open is the wind.

 Even moderate winds can pose a real danger to window cleaners working on skyscrapers and large commercial or residential blocks, so it is essential operatives check the conditions before heading outside.
 If the wind picks up after they have already started work, high rise window cleaners need to get inside as quickly as possible.

 High rise window cleaning is not a job for the faint-hearted.
 However, those brave enough to take on this lofty work get to enjoy some serious rewards.
-For a start, the views from their workplace are often sensational.
-When you’re perched hundreds of feet above the ground, you can see for miles around.
+For a start, the views from their workplace are often sensational: being able to see for miles around.
 This gives high rise window cleaners an office with a fantastic view.

-There are a number of different methods professional high rise window cleaning teams can use in order to get the job done.
+There are many different methods of professional high rise window cleaning teams can use to get the job done.
 The method teams select depends on the building, its location and the access available on the site.

 Water fed poles are one of the most common systems used by high rise window cleaning teams.
-Effective and easy to use, water fed poles allow operatives to clean windows using a continuous supply of fresh, clean water.
+Effective and easy to use, water-fed poles allow operatives to clean windows using a continuous supply of fresh water.
 This helps them to achieve a great result even on the grimiest glazing.

-Also known as Mobile Elevated Work Platforms, or MEWPs, cherry pickers are another method of high rise window cleaning.
+Also known as Mobile Elevated Work Platforms, or MEWPs, cherry pickers are another high-rise window cleaning method.
 Although cherry pickers cannot be used to clean windows on skyscrapers, they are a good option for smaller commercial and residential blocks.